 - Use of data in making educational decisions regarding student success.

-The fundamental purpose of RtI is to provide all students additional time and support needed to learn at high levels.
+The fundamental purpose of RtI is to enhance grade level instructional practices while supporting students in need to learn at high levels.

 Laws Supporting Response to Intervention (RtI)